brycie-boy/The_Cosmos/In the Buddha's Words An Anthology of Discourses From the Pali Canon Chapter VII. THE PATH TO LIBERATION.md

 - Highlight(pink) - Location 3895
 However, while the Buddha had philosophical grounds for refusing to answer these questions, he also rejected them because he considered the obsession with their solutions to be irrelevant to the quest for release from suffering.

+- Highlight(pink) - Location 4057
+“Why have I left that undeclared?
+Because it is unbeneficial, it does not belong to the fundamentals of the spiritual life, it does not lead to disenchantment, to dispassion, to cessation, to peace, to direct knowledge, to enlightenment, to Nibbāna.
+(Majjhima Nikaya 63: Cūḷamāluṅkya Sutta; I 426–32)

+- Highlight(pink) - Location 4043
+’If there is the view ‘the world is finite’ ... ‘the world is infinite’ ‘the soul is the same as the body’ ... ‘the soul is one thing and the body another’ … ‘after death a Tathāgata exists’ … ‘after death a Tathāgata does not exist,’ the spiritual life cannot be lived.… If there is the view ‘after death a Tathāgata both exists and does not exist... there is birth, there is aging, there is death, there are sorrow, lamentation, pain, dejection, and despair, the destruction of which I prescribe here and now.
+(Majjhima Nikaya 63: Cūḷamāluṅkya Sutta; I 426–32)

+___

 - Highlight(pink) - Location 3909
-the purpose of practicing the spiritual life under the Buddha is “the fading away of lust, … final Nibbāna without clinging,” the Noble Eightfold Path being the way to attain each of these aims.
+the purpose of practicing the spiritual life under the Buddha is “the fading away of lust, … final Nibbāna without clinging,” the Noble Eightfold Path being the way to attain each of these aims

-___
+- Highlight(pink) - Location 4147
+“Monks, if wanderers of other sects ask you: ‘For what purpose, friends, is the spiritual life lived under the ascetic Gotama?’—being asked thus, you should answer them thus: ‘It is, friends, for the fading away of lust
+(Samyutta Nikaya 45:41–48, combined; V 27–29)

+- Highlight(pink) - Location 4155
+[Or else you may answer them:] ‘It is, friends, for the abandoning of the fetters … for the uprooting of the underlying tendencies … for the full understanding of the course [of saṃsāra] … for the destruction of the taints … for the realization of the fruit of true knowledge and liberation … for the sake of knowledge and vision … for the sake of final Nibbāna without clinging that the spiritual life is lived under the Blessed One.’
+(Samyutta Nikaya 45:41–48, combined; V 27–29)

 - Highlight(pink) - Location 3911
 The Noble Eightfold Path is the classical formulation of the way to liberation, as is already clear from the Buddha’s first sermon, in which he calls the Eightfold Path the way to the cessation of suffering.

+___

 - Highlight(pink) - Location 3923
 The eight factors are commonly distributed into three groups as follows:

+___

 - Highlight(pink) - Location 3924
-1. the moral discipline group (sīlakkhandha), made up of right speech, right action, and right livelihood;
+the moral discipline group (sīlakkhandha), made up of right speech, right action, and right livelihood;
+(Saṃyutta Nikāya 45:8; V 8–10)

+- Highlight(pink) - Location 4172
+“And what, monks, is right speech?
+Abstinence from false speech, abstinence from malicious speech, abstinence from harsh speech, abstinence from idle chatter: this is called right speech.
+(Saṃyutta Nikāya 45:8; V 8–10)

+- Highlight(pink) - Location 4175
+“And what, monks, is right livelihood?
+Here a noble disciple, having abandoned a wrong mode of livelihood, earns his living by a right livelihood: this is called right livelihood.
+(Saṃyutta Nikāya 45:8; V 8–10)

+- Highlight(pink) - Location 4173
+“And what, monks, is right action?
+Abstinence from the destruction of life, abstinence from taking what is not given, abstinence from sexual misconduct: this is called right action.
+(Saṃyutta Nikāya 45:8; V 8–10)

+___

 - Highlight(pink) - Location 3926
-2. the concentration group (sam̄dhikkhandha), made up of right effort, right mindfulness, and right concentration;
+the concentration group (sam̄dhikkhandha), made up of right effort, right mindfulness, and right concentration;

+- Highlight(pink) - Location 4176
+“And what, monks, is right effort?
+Here, monks, a monk generates desire for the nonarising of unarisen evil unwholesome states; he makes an effort, arouses energy, applies his mind, and strives.
+He generates desire for the abandoning of arisen evil unwholesome states….
+He generates desire for the arising of unarisen wholesome states….
+He generates desire for the continuation of arisen wholesome states, for their nondecline, increase, expansion, and fulfillment by development; he makes an effort, arouses energy, applies his mind, and strives.
+This is called right effort.
+(Saṃyutta Nikāya 45:8; V 8–10)

+- Highlight(pink) - Location 4181
+“And what, monks is right mindfulness?
+Here, monks, a monk dwells contemplating the body in the body, (Saṃyutta Nikāya 45:8; V 8–10)

+- Highlight(pink) - Location 4182
+He dwells contemplating feelings
+(Saṃyutta Nikāya 45:8; V 8–10)

+- Highlight(pink) - Location 4183
+He dwells contemplating mind in mind,
+(Saṃyutta Nikāya 45:8; V 8–10)

+- Highlight(pink) - Location 4184
+He dwells contemplating phenomena in phenomena, (Saṃyutta Nikāya 45:8; V 8–10)

+- Highlight(pink) - Location 4184
+ardent, clearly comprehending, mindful, having removed longing and dejection in regard to the world.
+This is called right mindfulness.
+(Saṃyutta Nikāya 45:8; V 8–10)

+- Highlight(pink) - Location 4185
+“And what, monks, is right concentration?
+(Saṃyutta Nikāya 45:8; V 8–10)

+- Highlight(pink) - Location 4186
+first jhāna,
+(Saṃyutta Nikāya 45:8; V 8–10)

+- Highlight(pink) - Location 4186
+which is accompanied by thought and examination, with rapture and happiness born of seclusion.
+(Saṃyutta Nikāya 45:8; V 8–10)

+- Highlight(pink) - Location 4188
+second jhāna,
+(Saṃyutta Nikāya 45:8; V 8–10)

+- Highlight(pink) - Location 4188
+which has internal confidence and unification of mind, is without thought and examination, and has rapture and happiness born of concentration.
+(Saṃyutta Nikāya 45:8; V 8–10)

+- Highlight(pink) - Location 4189
+With the fading away as well of rapture, he dwells equanimous and, mindful and clearly comprehending, he experiences happiness with the body; he enters and dwells in the third jhāna of which the noble ones declare: ‘He is equanimous, mindful, one who dwells happily.’
+(Saṃyutta Nikāya 45:8; V 8–10)

+- Highlight(pink) - Location 4190
+With the abandoning of pleasure and pain, and with the previous passing away of joy and dejection, he enters and dwells in the fourth jhāna, (Saṃyutta Nikāya 45:8; V 8–10)

+- Highlight(pink) - Location 4191
+which is neither painful nor pleasant and includes the purification of mindfulness by equanimity.
+(Saṃyutta Nikāya 45:8; V 8–10)

+___

 - Highlight(pink) - Location 3927
-3. the wisdom group (paññākkhandha), made up of right view and right intention.
+the wisdom group (paññākkhandha), made up of right view and right intention.

-___
+- Highlight(pink) - Location 4169
+“And what, monks, is right view?
+Knowledge of suffering, knowledge of the origin of suffering, knowledge of the cessation of suffering, knowledge of the way leading to the cessation of suffering: this is called right view.
+(Saṃyutta Nikāya 45:8; V 8–10)

-- Highlight(pink) - Location 3929
+- Highlight(pink) - Location 4170
-It might be said that the two wisdom factors are placed at the beginning because a preliminary right view and right intention are required at the outset of the path, right view providing the conceptual understanding of Buddhist principles that guides the development of the other path factors, right intention the proper motivation and direction for the development of the path.
+“And what,monks, is right intention?
+Intention of renunciation, intention of non–ill will, intention of harmlessness: this is called right intention.
+(Saṃyutta Nikāya 45:8; V 8–10)

 ___